Egyptian President Meeting with US Evangelicals 'Prophetic' and 'Historic'

 President el-Sisi also asked for prayer.

 "He asked the Christian community, 'Please pray for me.
-Please pray for Egypt because we are in a battle."
+Please pray for Egypt because we are in a battle," said Rosenberg.

 The delegation wants to build a genuine friendship with Egypt's president and Rosenberg sees the visit as an historic opportunity.